Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-If you’re traveling around the US and plan to see the sights beyond big cities with public transportation, you’re likely going to need a car.
+If you’re traveling around the US and don’t plan to use public transportation, you’re likely going to need a car.
 To legally drive in most states, you need a minimum amount of car insurance.
-In case of an accident, auto insurance typically covers medical fees, vehicle repair damages, bodily injury, legal fees and property damages.
-Depending on whether you’ll be driving a rental car, borrowing a car or purchasing one while here, different rules for car insurance apply.
+And different rules will apply if you’re driving a rental car, borrowing someone else’s or buying your own.

 Do I need insurance to drive in the US?

 Yes.
-In order to legally drive in most states in the US, you’ll need to meet the state’s minimum car insurance requirements.
-But your specific situation as an international visitor will affect the type of policy you’ll need.
+In order to legally drive in most states, you’ll need to meet the state’s minimum car insurance requirements.
+Your specific situation as an international visitor will affect the type of policy you’ll need.